 The commercial crew program has faced issues in the past, such as the recent orbital test flight of the Boeing Starliner capsule which had several problems.
 Not only did the capsule fail to make it to the ISS due to a timing issue, but a subsequent investigation discovered a second error which could have brought the capsule down had it not been discovered in time.

 SpaceX has also released a video showing the Crew Dragon undergoing electromagnetic interference testing.
 The capsule is placed in an electromagnetic interference (EMI) chamber, a room designed to be free from reflections and without echoes.
 The capsule is then bombarded with electromagnetic noise to check that it will hold up under flight conditions:

 We shouldn’t have to wait long to see the capsule in action once again.
-The first manned Crew Dragon mission is targeted for May 7, as reported by Ars Technica.
+The first crewed Crew Dragon mission is targeted for May 7, as reported by Ars Technica.